 Chrome Management (puppeteer)

-A-Parser allows using the Chrome (Chromium) browser as an engine for downloading and rendering pages, utilizing the popular library puppeteer.
+A-Parser allows using the Chrome (Chromium) browser as an engine for downloading and rendering pages, utilizing the popular puppeteer library.

-The main advantages of using puppeteer together with A-Parser:
+Main advantages of using puppeteer in conjunction with A-Parser:

 - support for separate proxies for each browser tab